wnzhang/deep-ctr/README.md

 This work tries to address the above problems and the experiment results are promising.
 The corresponding research paper "Deep Learning over Multi-Field Categorical Data: A Case Study on User Response Prediction" has been accepted and will be published in ECIR 2016.

 Note that this is just the authors' *first* attempt of training DNN models to predict ad click-through rate.
-Significant efforts on research and engineering will be made on this direction.
+Significant efforts on research and engineering will be made further on this project.

 More any questions please contact [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/) (w.zhang@cs.ucl.ac.uk) and Tianming Du (dutianming@quicloud.cn).